 Best time to visit

-- Spring and early autumn are easiest.
+- Spring and early autumn are usually the cleanest answers.

 Arriving and getting around